-1982 crisis both the share and the absolute Since the per capita expenditure on education has declined (see Lustig.
-1987 Samaniego, 1986).
-In 1983 the per capita spending and on education declined by 37.6% and the level reached in 1985 was slightly below that of 1978.
-As it was mentioned above it is see what are the effects of this crunch in educational hard to spending in such a short period of time.
-An educated guess may be that the quality of teachers (given the further erosion in their real wages) will decrease over time and that the absence of new investment will be reflected in shortages and deterioration of existing infrastructure in the future, let alone that many of the accumulated deficiencies from the past cannot be corrected.
+1982 crisis both the share and the absolute capita expenditure on education has declined (see Lustig, 1987 Samaniego, 1986).
+In 1983 the per capita spending education declined by 37.6% and the level reached in 1985 slightly below that of 1978.
+As it was mentioned above see what are the effects of this crunch in educational spending in such a short period of time.
+An educated guess be that the quality of teachers (given the further erosion their real wages) will decrease over time and that the absence of new investment will be reflected in shortages and deterioration of existing infrastructure in the future, let alone that many of the accumulated deficiencies from the past cannot be corrected.